joinr/sporklisp/README.md

 so inclined.  sporklisp is an example of pushing VBA to do things it really wasn't intended to.
 It's also a way to provide an embedded programming environment for a lisp dialect that can be used in office products.
-Finally, having lisp in the spreadsheet can provide some advantages although I do most of my "real" work in a lisp repl (these days its Clojure).
+Finally, having lisp in the spreadsheet can provide some advantages although I do most of my "real" work in a lisp repl (these days it's Clojure).
 Finally finally, most lispers go through a learning phase where, as in the Structure and Interpretation of Computer Programs (by Abelson and Sussman), they show you how to implement your own lisp.
 Lisp in Small Pieces by Queinnec also explores a lot of ways to implement your favorite lisp dialect.
 By the time I started getting decent in Clojure, Common Lisp, and Scheme, I felt of sufficient maturity to implement a lisp.
 This is my first foray into doing so.
-Its been great fun and incredibly educational.
+It's been great fun and incredibly educational.
 I highly recommend you try it sometime :)

 How did you do it?